deadlydog/deadlydog.github.io/ReadMe.md

 Anywhere that I make custom code changes, I try to put `Dan's Customizations` in comments, so doing a search of the repo for `Dan` should find all places I've changed / overwritten code.
 This doesn't include the `_config.yml` though, as we're expected to set custom settings in there.

-Here's a list of places I've changed code:
+Here's a list of places I've changed code.
+This typically meant copying the file from the forked minimal-mistakes repo and overriding parts of it:

 - `_data/navigation.yml`: Added Home navigation menu item and commented out Tags.
 - `_includes/footer.html`: Added advertisements and Donate sections to the bottom of the footer.